Award Winning Children's Literature at WOU

-"The Caldecott Medal was named in honor of nineteenth-century English illustrator Randolph Caldecott.
-It is awarded annually to the artist of the most distinguished American picture book for children." -- Association for Library Service to Children: Caldecott Medal.
+Caldecott Medal is awarded annually to the artist of the most distinguished American picture book for children.

-The American Indian Youth Literature Awards are given biannually to outstanding Native American and Indigenous authors and illustrators from North America who demonstrate in their work the fullness of humanity in the lives of North American Indigenous peoples.
-The Awards are conducted by the American Indian Library Association.
-Categories include Best Picture Book, Best Middle Grade Book, and Best Young Adult Book.
-Awards given 2006-Present.
+The American Indian Youth Literature Awards are given biannually Native American and Indigenous creators from North America who demonstrate in their work the fullness of humanity in the lives of North American Indigenous peoples.

-The Coretta Scott King Book Awards are given annually to outstanding African American authors and illustrators of books for children and young adults that demonstrate an appreciation of African American culture and universal human values.
-The award commemorates the life and work of Dr. Martin Luther King, Jr., and honors his wife, Mrs. Coretta Scott King, for her courage and determination to continue the work for peace and world brotherhood.
-Categories include Author and Illustrator and the John Steptoe award for new talent.
-Award given 1970-Present
+The Coretta Scott King Book Awards are given annually to African American creators of books for children and young adults that demonstrate an appreciation of African American culture and universal human values.

-The Michael L. Printz Award annually honors the best book written for teens, based entirely on its literary merit, each year.
+The Michael L. Printz Award annually honors the best book written for teens based entirely on its literary merit.

 The Sibert Award honors the most distinguished informational book published in English in the preceding year for its significant contribution to children’s literature.

-The Dolly Gray Children’s Literature Award was initiated in 2000 to recognize authors, illustrators, and publishers of high quality fictional and biographical children, intermediate, and young adult books that appropriately portray individuals with developmental disabilities.
+The Dolly Gray Children’s Literature Award recognizes creators of fictional and biographical children, intermediate, and young adult books that appropriately portray individuals with developmental disabilities.

-The Schneider Family Book Awards honor an author or illustrator for a book that embodies an artistic expression of the disability experience for child and adolescent audiences.
-2004- Present
+The Schneider Family Book Awards honor a creator for a book that embodies an artistic expression of the disability experience for child and adolescent audiences.

-The Mike Morgan & Larry Romans Children's & Young Adult Literature Award is given annually to English-language works of exceptional merit for children or teens relating to the gay, lesbian, bisexual and transgender experience.
+The Stonewall Book Award is given annually to English-language works of exceptional merit for children or teens relating to the gay, lesbian, bisexual and transgender experience.

-Award-winning Mathical titles are selected by a nationwide committee of mathematicians, educators, librarians, early childhood experts, and others.
-Each year’s selections joins a growing list of stories ranging from picture books and graphic novels to chapter books and young adult literature.
+Mathical titles are a wide range of works of literature selected by a nationwide committee of mathematicians, educators, librarians, early childhood experts, and others.

-The NCTE Charlotte Huck Award for Outstanding Fiction for Children was established in 2014 to promote and recognize excellence in the writing of fiction for children.
-This award recognizes fiction that has the potential to transform children's lives by inviting compassion, imagination, and wonder.
+The NCTE Charlotte Huck Award for Outstanding Fiction for Children promotes and recognizes excellence in the writing of fiction for children that invites compassion, imagination, and wonder.